-Bella Thorne Debuts Her Return To Red Hair On Instagramm
+Bella Thorne Debuts Her Return To Red Hair On Instagram

 “Finally redhead Bella is back,” yet another follower added.

 Just yesterday, as The Inquisitr reported, Bella stunned her followers with a massive Instagram update in which she shared snaps from a Pride-themed photo shoot.
-She showed off her physique in a bright orange bralette and electric blue shorts, and added several accessories to finish off the look.
+She showed off her physique in a bright orange bralette and electric blue shorts.
+She also added several accessories to finish off the look.